samirose/sicp-compiler-project/README.md

 * Add regression tests for the implemented features
   * Tests are specified in WAST and executed with [WABT](https://github.com/WebAssembly/wabt)'s [spectest-interp](https://webassembly.github.io/wabt/doc/spectest-interp.1.html) tool
   * The tests invoke the compiler with a Scheme expression, compile it and check the executed WebAssembly's result with WAST assertions
-  * See [test-compiler](test-compiler) for the tests.
-They also give an overall idea of what works has been implemented in the compiler.
+  * See [test-compiler](./test-compiler) for the tests.
+They also give an overall idea of what works and has been implemented in the compiler.
 * Compilation of Scheme R7RS library to a WASM module with the top-level code in an exported `func` "main"
 * Top-level `define` of values and procedures
 * `set!` top-level and in-scope binding values